sbywater/django-asana/README.rst

 Limitations
 -----------

+django-asana is designed for copying data from Asana to Django.
+Although it contains a useful client for connecting the two, for creating data in Asana (as in, wholesale syncing to Asana from Django) the developer is mostly left to use python-asana directly.
+For more info see For more info see :doc:`create_data`.

 django-asana support for custom fields is not well tested.
 If you use custom fields with django-asana, please `report any bugs you find <https://github.com/sbywater/girlsworldexpo/issues>`_.

 django-asana does not support updating user photo data.
 It will read user photo data from Asana, if available, but only the path to the 128x128 version of the photo.